sgsbucket/animan-doc/docs/animan/show.md

 import Icon from "@material-ui/core/Icon";
 import { Screenshot, ScreenshotMark } from "../../src/components/Screenshot"

-A Show represents a series of Episodes, broken into Seasons, and the many Resources that are used to produce the Episodes.
+A Show represents a series of Episodes, broken into Seasons, and includes the many resources that are used in these Episodes.

-Every Resource in Animan belongs to ONE show and may be used for multiple Seasons and Episodes.
-Resoures reference each other.
+Every resource in Animan belongs to only one show, but may be used for multiple Episodes within that Show.
+Resources can reference other resources, but again only within a single show.

-The hierachy of the Resource structure is described below:
+The hierarchy of the Show/Episode/resource:

 ```
 Show